 However, the benefit of a 2-ink system is that tri-color cartridges, over the course of your printer’s life, will likely work out to be less expensive for you.

-This printer, while entry level, is still able to handle a range of print media including glossy, matte and pro luster with sizes ranging from 4×6” to 8.5×14”.
+This inkjet printer for crafters, while entry level, is still able to handle a range of print media including glossy, matte and pro luster with sizes ranging from 4×6” to 8.5×14”.

 Overall, this is the printer to get if you need something not just to aid your crafting but also to do other work for you.
 It comes with a scanner that means you can print, scan and copy.